uds-packages/neuvector/docs/configuration.md

             description: "Allow egress Neuvector to your.remotehost.com" # update description as needed
 ```

-The example above allows NeuVector to send alerts to any external destination.
-Alternatively, you could use the remoteNamespace key to specify another namespace within the Kubernetes cluster (i.e. Mattermost).
+The example above allows NeuVector to send alerts to your specific remote host alerting destination.
+Alternatively, you could use the remoteNamespace key to specify another namespace within the Kubernetes cluster (i.e. Mattermost) or a remoteCidr.